What is the CSRD? Everything you need to know.

 What is the CSRD?

 It mandates environmental, social, and governance (ESG) reporting for large companies based on the CSRD framework.
-The regulation is based on double materiality in that it requires disclosure of the business’s impact on the environment and people and any ESG-related activities' impact on the company’s performance.
+The regulation is based on double materiality in that it requires disclosure of the business's impact on the environment and people, and any ESG-related activities' impact on the company's performance.

 Which companies do the CSRD impact?

-EU companies
+Other EU companies

 Non-EU companies